maistra/maistra-test-tool/README.md

 * Istio system has been installed on an OpenShift 3.11 or 4.0 cluster

-* Namespace `bookinfo` has been created and Bookinfo sample application has been deployed in the namespace `bookinfo`
+* A test namespace/project `bookinfo` need to be created and OCP cluster priviledge has been granted to the `bookinfo` namespace/project.
+There is No requirement to deploy the sample application `bookinfo` before running tests.
+Our test cases cover all of the sample applications deployment and cleanup.
+  (Priviledge permission is a temporary requirement for any OCP namespace/project to work with sidecar deployments)

 * If there is only `oc` client installed and no `kubectl` installed,  need to have a soft link. `sudo ln -s oc /usr/bin/kubectl`